🪨

 • Founded in 2000 by Justin Smith on the James Berry Vineyard in Paso Robles' Willow Creek District; first commercial vintage was 2000

-• Saxum's 2007 James Berry Vineyard was named Wine Spectator's #1 Wine of the Year in 2010, the first Paso Robles wine ever to receive the honor
+• Saxum's 2007 James Berry Vineyard was named Wine Spectator's #1 Wine of the Year in 2010, the first Paso Robles wine to receive the honor

 • The estate produces Rhône-style blends emphasizing Grenache, Syrah, and Mourvèdre, with Counoise, Tannat, Petite Sirah, and other supporting varieties in specific cuvées

-• Justin Smith was named Winemaker of the Year by Food and Wine Magazine in 2010 and inducted into the Vintners Hall of Fame in 2019
+• Justin Smith was named Winemaker of the Year by Food and Wine Magazine in 2010

 • Annual production is intentionally limited to approximately 4,000 to 5,000 cases across single-vineyard bottlings (James Berry, Bone Rock, Rocket Block, Heart Stone, and others); the mailing list has been closed for extended periods